 We introduce the way to refine the recommendation list so as to recommend new packages for alleviating the cold-start problem.
 For the travel data, as we have explored in Section 2, new packages are created every year and most of the active packages are the new ones.
-Since the packages are composed by the landscapes, and most of the landscapes will keep in use even after the original package has been discarded [Liu et al. 2011], we can compute the similarity between any pair of packages as follows where L{P_i} means the set of landscapes composing the package P_i .
-We propose to compute the similarity between the new package and the given number (e.g. 10) of candidate packages in the top of the recommendation list.
-Then, new packages are added into the recommendation list and the ranks of these new packages are based on the average probabilities of the similar candidate packages.
-Finally, after removing the packages which are no longer active, we will have the final recommendation list.
+Since the packages are composed by the landscapes, and most of the landscapes will keep in use even after the original package has been discarded [Liu et al. 2011], we can compute the similarity between any pair of packages as follows:

-We can see that the ORS framework follows the hybrid recommendation strategy and combines many factors together.
-Thus, the challenges mentioned in Section 2 could be addressed, for instance, the data sparsity is alleviated by importing additional context information while the recommendation effects of these context information is learnt systematically and cost-effectively (by either OTM or OBN), and the time dependence is considered by including new travel packages into the recommendation list.
+We can see that the ORS framework follows the hybrid recommendation strategy and combines many factors.
+Thus, the challenges mentioned in Section 2 could be addressed; for instance, the data sparsity is alleviated by importing additional context information while the recommendation effects of this context information is learned systematically and cost-effectively (by either OTM or OBN), and the time dependence is considered by including new travel packages into the recommendation list.
 In this way, the ORS framework is an open and effective framework in terms of incorporating additional context information as feature-value pairs.